 - Managing financial, insurance, and legal matters

-In some cases, taking care of a loved one who is struggling with a terminal illness requires more time than your normal life can permit.
+In some cases, taking care of a loved one who is struggling with a terminal illness requires more time than your normal life may permit.
 The Family and Medical Leave Act (FMLA) can help if you need to take a temporary leave of absence from work.

 Caring for Yourself

 It’s crucial to take time for yourself when caring for someone else.
 You may feel guilty or selfish, but without caring for yourself, you run the risk of burnout and exhaustion, also referred to as compassion fatigue.
 Eventually, this can hinder the quality of care you are able to provide to your loved one.

 8 ways mesothelioma caregivers can care for themselves: